proxymc/it-specialist-projects/CISCO/Packet-Tracer/Implementing_Physical_Security_With_IoT_Devices.md

 - **Part 3:** Explore IoT Security Device Functionality

 ---
-## Part 1: Connect IoT Devices to the Network
+## 🛠Part 1: Connect IoT Devices to the Network

 ### Step 1: Connect the Siren to the Door
 1. Click **Home** and locate **Home_Siren** and **Home Doors** in the living room.